torresjchristopher/AI-TTB-Label-Verify-App/README.md

 - Government Warning

 Missing information is routed to **Review**, not automatically failed, because a required item may be present on another label panel that was not included in the submitted image.

 ---

+## OCR technology

+TTB LabelVerify uses **RapidOCR** with **ONNX Runtime** for local CPU inference.

+ONNX is the model-execution format and runtime; it is not the OCR model itself.
+RapidOCR supplies the trained text-detection, orientation, and recognition models.
+The pipeline performs three related tasks:

+1. **Text detection** locates text regions in the image.
+2. **Orientation classification** corrects rotated text where possible.
+3. **Text recognition** converts the detected regions into characters and confidence scores.

+The installed RapidOCR configuration uses compact PP-OCR-derived ONNX models.
+This avoids the much larger PaddlePaddle development and training dependency tree while retaining modern OCR inference capability.

+### Recovery for difficult images

+A fast first pass is used for normal images.
+When OCR confidence or text coverage is weak, the application can perform additional recovery passes:

+- EXIF orientation correction
+- Image resizing
+- CLAHE contrast enhancement
+- Sharpening
+- Adaptive thresholding
+- Likely label-region cropping
+- Two-to-four-times crop upscaling
+- Rotated neck-label scans
+- Confidence-based deduplication of OCR results

+**Aggressive recovery** forces these additional passes.
+It can improve extraction from small or low-contrast labels, but increases processing time.

+No OCR system can reliably reconstruct characters that are absent from the source image because of insufficient resolution, severe blur, glare, obstruction, or an unsubmitted rear panel.
+Those cases are intentionally routed to review.

+---